OpenSSE/opensse.github.io/_posts/2022-04-06-opensse-rust-I.md

    Linux.
 But I do use CMake right now, and I *de facto* rely on CMake being able to find the gRPC headers and library somewhere on my system, usually through CMake install files.
 Files which are not produced anymore with a Bazel build.
-I also have issues with RocksDB, but this time with linking.
-I have not been able to fix these.
+I also have issues with RocksDB, but this time with linking, and I have not been able to fix these.

 Now what?
 What are my options?